PF1MIL-Pikmoons icon

 • Nectar Rocks and Grass --Damage these patches of rocks and grass for a chance to drop nectar per damage dealt.

-• Pellet Posies --5hp, can be killed to yield their pellet, or players can throw a pikmin at the upper area of the stem for quick collection.
+• Pellet Posies --5hp, can be killed to yield their pellet, or players can throw a pikmin at/hit the upper area of the stem for quick collection.

 • 1, 5, 10, and 20 pellets -- Standalone pellets can be found on many of the maps.
-1 pellets can be collected as scrap, or used to propagate Pikmin.
-Match Pikmin and pellet color to double the amount given.
+Pellet scrap items can be collected for money, or used to propagate Pikmin.
+Match Pikmin and pellet color to increase the amount sprouted.

---By default, Pikmin will bring 1 pellets to their Onion, and there is currently not a config option to change this.
+--By default, Pikmin will bring pellet scrap to their Onion, and there is currently not a config option to change this.

 • Soft and Hard Bramble Gates --Can be broken by taking either 3 or 6 damage respectively to gain access to areas on the moons.

-• Electric Gates --Essentially an electrified bramble gate with 6 health.
+• Electric Gates --Functionally an electrified bramble gate with 6 health.
 Getting close hurts, so be careful.

 • Drainable Water Pools --Certain water pools have a drain that's clogged by a large stone.
 Break the stone to drain the body of water!